JCWasmx86/Conquer/Codestyle.md

 features should be used.

 Add as many testcases as needed, if you add a new method.
 Write Javadoc for every new public class/method/constant.
-Always qualify field- and method accesses with `this`:
+Always qualify a field-access or method-access with `this`:

 ```
 public class Foo {